Structure in the speed of sound: from neutron stars to heavy-ion collisions: Introduction

-Recent X-ray observations of isolated neutron stars and posteriors of the tidal deformability obtained from neutron star inspirals have led to significantly tighter constraints on the EOS at $T=0$ (see~\cite{MUSES:2023hyz} for an in-depth discussion).
-Specifically, the requirement that neutron stars reach a maximum mass of at least $M_{\txt{max}}\geq 2 M_{\odot} $~\cite{science.1233232,Fonseca:2021wxt,Romani:2021xmb} leads to a speed of sound squared $c_s^2$ that surpasses the conformal limit of $1/3$~\cite{Bedaque:2014sqa,Tews:2018kmu,Fujimoto:2019hxv}.
-This picture is further complicated by the GW190814 binary merger observation featuring a mysterious secondary compact object of mass $M\approx 2.6 M_{\odot}$ ~\cite{LIGOScientific:2020zkf}, which falls into the mass gap between the heaviest known neutron stars and the lightest known black holes~\cite{Bailyn:1997xt,Ozel:2010su,deSa:2022qny,Ye:2022qoe,Farah:2021qom}.
+Recent X-ray observations of isolated neutron stars and posteriors of the tidal deformability obtained from neutron-star inspirals have led to significantly tighter constraints on the EOS at $T=0$ (see~\cite{MUSES:2023hyz} for an in-depth discussion).
+Specifically, the requirement that neutron stars reach a maximum mass of at least $M_{\txt{max}}\geq 2 M_{\odot} $~\cite{science.1233232,Fonseca:2021wxt,Romani:2021xmb} leads to a speed of sound squared $c_s^2$ that surpasses the conformal limit of $1/3$~\cite{Bedaque:2014sqa,Tews:2018kmu,Fujimoto:2019hxv,Altiparmak:2022bke,Han:2022rug}.
+This picture may be further strengthened by the GW190814 binary merger observation featuring a mysterious secondary compact object of mass $M\approx 2.6 M_{\odot}$ ~\cite{LIGOScientific:2020zkf}, which falls into the mass gap between the heaviest known neutron stars and the lightest known black holes~\cite{Bailyn:1997xt,Ozel:2010su,deSa:2022qny,Ye:2022qoe,Farah:2021qom}.
 Unfortunately, it was not possible to measure the tidal deformability~$\Lambda$ for GW190814, which would have been a clear signature of a neutron star ($\Lambda>0$) or a black hole ($\Lambda=0$).
-In fact, for extremely massive neutron stars, the tidal deformability is anticipated to be likewise extremely small, $\Lambda \approx 2-20$~\cite{Tan:2020ics,Tan:2021ahl}, which will only be possible to determine with next generation detectors~\cite{Carson:2019rjx}.
+In fact, for extremely massive neutron stars, the tidal deformability is anticipated to be likewise extremely small, \mbox{$\Lambda \approx 2$--$20$}~\cite{Tan:2020ics,Tan:2021ahl}, which will only be possible to determine with next generation gravitational wave detectors~\cite{Carson:2019rjx}.